 - Does it have the proper markings and components?

-During the second step of condition, you need to determine the condition of the vehicle:
+- During the second step of condition, you need to determine the condition of the car or motorcycle:

 - What physical state is the car in?

 - How is the cosmetic appearance?